LunarG/VulkanSamples/BUILD.md

 # Build Instructions
 This project fully supports Linux today.
-Support for Windows is for the loader, layers, and the Glave debugger (additional info below).
-Additional Windows support will be coming in Q1'15.
+Support for Windows is for the loader, layers, and the VkTrace trace/replay tools.
 Support for Android is TBD.

 ## Git the Bits